-Last week in basketball practice: During a 5 -on-5 drill, my teammate on the left wing got beaten by a vicious crossover.
+Last week in basketball practice: During a 5-on-5 drill, my teammate defending the left wing got beaten by a vicious crossover.
 When the opponent slashed to the hoop and went for the layup, I decided to come over from the weak side to try to block the shot.

 Well, I didn’t actually block the shot.
 But, I was able to alter it enough that it didn’t go in.
 Success!